MPRPrado/LPR_2025/README.md

 **ETE "FMC" – Systems Development**.

 The main goal is to practice **C++** and **C#** through structured lessons,
-ranging from basic syntax to more advanced concepts like functions, arrays, and data structures.
+ranging from basic syntax to advanced concepts like functions, arrays, data structures, and object-oriented programming.

 ---